 Today, we will dive into some more theoretical stuff.
 The topic of this article will be field lengths of database fields for addresses.
 For every second database I create, I am faced with the same problem: How long / “big” do I actually make the database fields for addresses?
 So fields, such as first name, surname, street, e-mail address, etc.

 So far I have oriented myself to given requirements or old databases.
 But now I wanted to work up the topic once for all right.
 So the question is: Is there actually a standard for address field lengths?

 Looking for standards for address field lengths

 A search for “address field lengths for databases” spits a huge amount of hits.
 Unfortunately there are only opinions and experiences everywhere.
 Thus on wikibooks different lengths are indicated than in relevant forums.
 And in literature each author also gives a different recommendation.
 After some research, I then came across the Government Data Standards Catalog, which originates from the UK e-Government Interoperability Framework (e-GIF).

-As the table shows, SAP is slightly more generous with field lengths.
+As the table shows, SAP is slightly more generous (and at the same time incosequent) with field lengths.
 The “truth” will probably be somewhere in between.
 Since I didn’t find a “correct” / official standard or norm this time again, I will orient myself for the next project at the values from the above table.

 If you know an official standard, I would be glad if you would leave the name or a link in the comments.